Who Should Apply

 Applicants to the PA Program should have a desire to practice medicine and to provide health care with compassion and empathy to patients of diverse ethnic, cultural, and religious backgrounds.
 Applicants should be comfortable with the concept of the PA as a dependent practitioner, a role that demands intelligence, sound judgment, intellectual honesty, and the ability to relate to people.

-Applicants to the B.S./M.S.
-Physician Assistant Program must, by the time of enrollment, have completed a minimum of 90 college credits that includes specific prerequisite coursework, as described in the Admissions section.
+Applicants to the BS/MS Physician Assistant Program must, by the time of enrollment, have completed a minimum of 90 college credits that includes specific prerequisite coursework, as described in the Admission Requirements and Procedures.

 Some factors to consider are the following: